-(iv) Written recommendations or findings of the consultant pharmacist, as required by Regulation [.29J] .25G of this chapter.
+(iv) Written recommendations or findings of the consultant pharmacist, as required by Regulation [.29J] .28G of this chapter.

-[(b)] (c) The [assisted living] manager shall document the proceedings of the meeting referred to in §A(2)[(a)] (b) of this regulation.
+[(b)] (c) The [assisted living] manager shall document the proceedings of the meeting referred to in [§A(2)(a)] §A(2)(b) of this regulation.

 B. Family Council.

-(1) If [assisted living] program residents have a family council, the assisted living program shall make reasonable attempts to support and cooperate with the family council.
+(1) If assisted living program residents have a family council, the assisted living program shall make reasonable attempts to support and cooperate with the family council.

 (2) The family council for [an assisted living] a program may consist of the following members: